-Five defrost choices are preset in the oven.
+Four defrost choices are preset in the oven.
 The Defrost feature provides you with the best defrosting method for frozen foods, because the oven automatically sets the defrosting times for each food item according to the weight you enter.
 For added convenience, the Defrost feature includes a built-in tone mechanism that reminds you to check, turn over, separate, or rearrange the food during the defrost cycle.
-Four different defrosting presets are provided, plus the option to set your own defrost time.
+Four different defrosting presets are provided.

 - 1. Meat

 - 2. Poultry

 - 3. Fish

 - 4. Bread

-- 5. Set Time

-Press Defrost Weight/Time multiple times to select the category you want.
+Touch Defrost and choose menu.
 Then enter weight.
 Available weight ranges for Meat, Poultry, and Fish are 0.1 to 6.0 lbs.
 The available weight range for Bread is 0.1 to 1.0 lb.

-Example : To defrost 1.2 lbs. of meat.
+Example Example : To defrost 1.2 lbs. of meat.

-Defrost Weight/Time 1.
-Press Defrost Weight/Time once to choose the Meat category.
+Defrost 1.
+Touch Defrost once to choose the Meat category.

-12 2.
+1 2.
+Touch 1 to choose meat.

+1 2 3.
 Enter the weight.

-START Enter 3.
-Press START/Enter.
+START Enter 4.
+Touch START/Enter.

-NOTE: After you press START/Enter, the display counts down the defrost time.
+NOTE: After you touch START/Enter, the display counts down the defrost time.
 The oven will beep once during the defrost cycle.
 At this time, open the door and turn, separate, or rearrange the food as needed.
-Remove any portions that have thawed, then return the frozen portions to the oven and press START/Enter to resume the defrost cycle.
-The oven will not stop following the beep unless the door is opened.
+Remove any portions that have thawed, then return the frozen portions to the oven and touch START/Enter to resume the defrost cycle.